4BI1

 root hair cell → root cortex cells → xylem vessels in the centre of the root → up the stem → leaf mesophyll cells

 The water moves from one cell to the next by osmosis, always travelling from higher water potential to lower water potential.
-Once it reaches the xylem, it is pulled up the plant by the transpiration stream (section 4).
+Once it reaches the xylem, it is pulled up the plant by the (section 4).